Tucupita Marcano Player Props: Pirates vs. Brewers

-On Friday, Tucupita Marcano (.231 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:05 PM ET.
+Tucupita Marcano -- with an on-base percentage of .233 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Corbin Burnes on the hill, on July 1 at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Padres.
+In his previous game he had a one-hit performance (1-for-4) against the Brewers.

 Tucupita Marcano Game Info & Props vs. the Brewers